kurtbuilds/libninja/README.md

 [`plaid-rs`](https://github.com/libninjacom/plaid-rs) is generated entirely by Libninja.
 This includes:
 - The client library itself
 - Idiomatic interface, where required arguments are passed directly or as part of a struct, and optional arguments are included via method chaining.
+- Documentation is published online (docs.rs), and crate is published to registry (crates.io)
 - `examples/` folder containing an example for every API endpoint
 - The API client has the ability to record/replay requests, greatly aiding development for end users.
 - API documentation is included in function docstrings, so it's available inline in the editor.
 The docstrings also include links to plaid's hosted API documentation.
-- Package is published to package registries (crates.io), and docs are published online (docs.rs)
 - Github Action .yaml files to run tests and publish the package to package registries
 - README that includes badges (that showcase a Green passing build) and usage examples